chrisk60331/auto_poc_doc/README.md

 - **Statement of Work Generation**: Create professional SOW documents from customizable templates
 - **AWS Architecture Diagrams**: Generate clear and professional architecture diagrams
 - **AWS Price Estimation**: Calculate cost estimates for AWS resources
+- **AI-Powered Configuration Generation**: Use Amazon Bedrock to generate AWS configurations from meeting notes or transcripts
+- **End-to-End Workflow**: Go from meeting notes to complete deliverables in a single command
 - Dual interface:
   - CLI using Click
   - REST API using FastAPI